aimeos/aimeos-docs/README.md

 ## Setting up a git workflow

 - Create a free github account, if you do not already have one
-- Go to `https://github.com/aimeos/aimeos-docs` and fork the repo (click on the "Fork" button on the top right)
+- Go to `https://github.com/aimeos/aimeos-docs` and fork the repo (click on the "Fork" button on the top right, see image above)
 - In your terminal, clone the forked repo to a destination of your choice with:

   ```bash